FrancesCoronel/personal-website-v3/site/content/contact.md

 ## Book a Chat 📅

-If you'd like to set up a phone or video chat, you can use my [Calendly](https://calendly.com/fvcproductions) to <a href="" onclick="Calendly.showPopupWidget('https://calendly.com/fvcproductions/30min');return false;">book a time with me</a>.
+If you'd like to set up a phone or video chat, you can use my [Calendly](https://calendly.com/fvcproductions) to book a time with me.

 Before booking a session, please be sure to refer to the pricing table below and pay the appropriate amount before the session if applicable.